Escaping the Verifier: Learning to Reason via Demonstrations: Related Work

 \subsection{General Reasoning Learning}

-While RLVR is effective for training LLMs to reason on readily verifiable tasks, it does not directly extend to the broader setting of learning reasoning on real-world domains with no verifiers, yet many of these tasks could still benefit from explicit reasoning ~\citep{zhou2025verifree}.
+While RLVR is effective for training LLMs to reason on verifiable tasks, it does not directly extend to the broader setting of learning reasoning on real-world domains with no verifiers, yet many of these tasks could still benefit from explicit reasoning~\citep{zhou2025verifree}.

-Although no consensus method exists for general reasoning learning to our knowledge, several recent efforts make early progress. \cite{zhou2025verifree} and \cite{gurung2025learningreasonlongformstory} propose to train LLMs to reason with reward derived from the model's own logits on expert answers rather than from an external verifier. \cite{jia2025writingzerobridgegapnonverifiable} propose a pairwise generative reward model with a PPO-style objective for non-verifiable writing tasks, achieving gains without external training signals. \cite{gunjal2025rubricsrewardsreinforcementlearning} propose using an LLM-as-judge~\citep{gu2025surveyllmasajudge} together with pre-generated rubrics from strong LLM to provide rewards for non-verifiable tasks. \cite{ma2025generalreasoneradvancingllmreasoning} distill a model-based verifier from a strong teacher to train general reasoners without rule-based verifiers. \cite{li2025internbootcamptechnicalreportboosting} investigate large-scale multi-task RLVR, hypothesizing that breadth across many tasks induces stronger general reasoning.
-We build on this line of work while adopting a demonstration-only setting and a complementary perspective based on Inverse Reinforcement Learning.
+Although no consensus method exists for general reasoning learning, several recent efforts make early progress. \citet{zhou2025verifree} and \citet{gurung2025learningreasonlongformstory} propose to train LLMs to reason with reward derived from the model's own logits on expert answers. \citet{jia2025writingzerobridgegapnonverifiable} propose a pairwise generative reward model with a PPO-style objective for non-verifiable writing tasks. \citet{gunjal2025rubricsrewardsreinforcementlearning} propose using an LLM-as-judge~\citep{gu2025surveyllmasajudge} together with pre-generated rubrics from a strong LLM to provide rewards for non-verifiable tasks. \citet{ma2025generalreasoneradvancingllmreasoning} distill a model-based verifier from a strong teacher. \citet{tang2026beyond} extend RL beyond verifiable rewards by assuming access to a known reference answer and rewarding the policy for matching it. \citet{li2025internbootcamptechnicalreportboosting} investigate large-scale multi-task RLVR, hypothesizing that breadth across many tasks induces stronger general reasoning.
+In contrast to these approaches, we adopt a demonstration-only setting and develop an inverse-RL perspective that trains reasoning models \emph{without} task verifiers and \emph{without} depending on a verifier-trained teacher.